ScottFal/lol-login-tool/README.md

 # League of Legends Login

 This is a Python script for automating the login process for League of Legends.
-It allows users to select an account from a list and automatically log in to the League of Legends client.
+It allows users to select an account from a simple GUI and automatically log in to the League of Legends client.

 ## Requirements